|

 Nebraska.
 Seed corn is normally harvested on the cob with pickers and

 special wagons so an early harvest is the norm.
-Seed corn is produced
+Seed corn is

-to 30 to 45 PPM.
-The soils are 2 to 3% organic matter at 6.5 to 6.8
+sometimes elevated to 30 to 45 PPM.
+The soils are 2 to 3% organic matter

-Ph.
-This assures the highest quality nutrient packed seed for the
+at 6.5 to 6.8 Ph.
+This assures the highest quality nutrient

-hybrid seed companies.
-Seed corn must be picked timely in September
+packed seed for the hybrid seed companies.
+Seed corn must be

-even in wet conditions.
-A killing frost
+picked timely in September even in wet conditions.
+A

-dried by the seed corn company to a critical moisture value to assure a
+is specially dried by the seed corn company to a critical

-high level of germination.
+moisture value to assure a high level of germination.

 Hybrid seed corn is somewhat similar to